arthur-morais/arthur-morais/README.md

 ## - 👨🏻‍🎓 I'm studying Systems Analysis and Development at UNINASSAU.
-## - 📚 I’m currently deepening my knowledge of JavaScript and I plan to study React, NodeJS and TypeScript.
+## - 📚 I’m currently deepening my knowledge of JavaScript and I plan on studying TypeScript and then Angular.
 ## - 💻 I’m looking for a internship to get my first experience at the area.

  <div>